Aboriginal deaths in custody: Issues in WA

 Attorney-General for Western Australia, John Quigley, said in June 2020 that there was "systematic discrimination" against Indigenous people in the Western Australian justice system.
 Statistically, Indigenous people were far more likely to be stopped and questioned by police than non-Indigenous, more likely to be charged if arrested by police and less likely to get bail.
 Imprisonment of Indigenous people in WA was 4.1 per cent, compared with 2.6 nationally.
 The number of Indigenous adults going to prison, and young people being held in detention was still increasing, although the rate of imprisonment had slowed.
 He said that legislative reforms were being planned.
 WA has a higher number of Aboriginal deaths in custody since 1991 than any other state or territory.

-On 17 June 2020 reforms to the legislation relating to jail sentences for unpaid fines, long a bone of contention, spurred on by the death of Ms Dhu and finally introduced into Parliament in September 2019, was passed in WA.
+On 17 June 2020 reforms to the legislation relating to jail sentences for unpaid fines, long a bone of contention, spurred on by the death of Ms Dhu in 2014 and finally introduced into Parliament in September 2019, was passed in WA.
 Between 1 July 2018 and 30 June 2019, 430 people spent time in custody for unpaid fines.
 Under the new legislation, most fine defaulters will do community service if they fail to pay, with imprisonment a last resort, by order of a magistrate only.
 The change was recommended by RCIADIC in 1991.

+Data covering the period 2014–2024 showed that WA had the highest rate of Indigenous deaths in custody per capita.